-When Warhammer 40k’s Imperial Knights ride forth into battle, the ground shudders beneath their iron tread.
+When Warhammer 40k’s Imperial Knights faction rides forth into battle, the ground shudders beneath their iron tread.
 Each Knight is a huge warsuit constructed of impregnable adamantium, bearing weapons capable of tearing open battle tanks and rending down fortress walls.
 This guide has all the lore, rules, and detail you need to raise a Knights army of your own.

-We’ve got sections on everything you need to know about Warhammer 40k’s Imperial Knights:
+Here’s everything you need to know about Warhammer 40k’s Imperial Knights:

-- Imperial Knights codex
+- Imperial Knights Index

 - Imperial Knights detachments

 - Imperial Knights tactics